 The bogeyman of the method (or framework)

 As soon as the top management have made their decision, the bogeyman of the method enters the arena from nowhere.
-In step with increasing problems due to the deficiencies of the method, the bogeyman of the method now surveils that the method still is followed in every element, eagerly supported by the consultants of the method, trying to keep context and domain out of the picture.
+In step with increasing problems due to the method’s deficiencies, the method is under its surveillance, i.e., making sure that the method still is to be followed in every element.
+This is of course eagerly supported by the consultants of the method or that is implementing the method, trying to keep context, domain and therefore experience out of the picture.
+By removing experience out of the picture, the new recipe can be implemented, since the ones having experience cannot any longer use their critical thinking, they cannot even make their voice heard, due to that the new shiny is said to change everything to the better.
+Here is an apt statement from Snowden: “The desire to ignore the past and start afresh each time which characterised early days process reengineering meant that much of value was lost because those involved in the practice were unaware of what they did, or they took it for granted that anyone with experience would understand.
+Too many of those exercises were designed and led by consultants with little practical experience and they simply didn’t see it.
+A lot of organisational change still suffers from that zero-base assumption.” .
 Organisations that are unlucky to come all the way to this miserable state can, most probably, only escape this death spiral by a severe failure.
 And on the way to the failure all other, by the organisation required, check points that could make this spiral come to an end earlier, are removed or changed, all together to fit the new method and not as earlier, to check that we are on the right track; traceability, quality assurance, system integration, system verification, etc. are all adulterated beyond recognition.

 Putting it all above together gives us some conclusions: